-Program Length: 60 credit hours

-SOC Code(s): 11-9051; 35-1012
+Program Title:Culinary ManagementCIP Number:1612050401Program Length:60 credit hoursSOC Code(s):11-9051; 35-1012

-Refer to Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) degree.
-At the completion of this program, the student will be able to: 01.0 .0 Demonstrate proficiency in employability skills.
-The student will be able to: 01.01 Conduct a job search.
+The AS degree requires the inclusion of a minimum of 15 credits of general education coursework according to SACS, and it must be transferable according to Rule 6A-14.030 (2), F.A.C.
+At the completion of this program, the student will be able to:

+01.0 Demonstrate proficiency in employability skills.
+The student will be able to:

 01.02 Secure information about a job (may include digital research).

 01.03 Identify documents that may be required when applying for a job.

 01.04 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
-01.05 Complete a job application form correctly.
-01.06 Demonstrate competence in job interview techniques.

 01.07 Identify or demonstrate appropriate responses to criticism from employer, supervisor, and customers.
-01.08 Identify acceptable work habits.
-01.09 Discuss how to make job changes appropriately.

 01.10 Demonstrate acceptable employee health, grooming habits and appearance standards.

 01.11 Describe and apply the importance of producing quality work and meeting performance standards.

 01.12 Discuss state and federal labor laws regulating the workplace.
-01.13 Identify proper personal and business ethics.

 01.14 Plan for future or career growth to include portfolio and resume writing.

 02.0 Demonstrate proficiency in applying communication and human relations skills.
-The student will be able to: 02.01 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and traits to business.
+The student will be able to:

+02.01 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and traits to business.

 02.02 Demonstrate respect for the opinions, customs and individual differences of others, as well as the ability to work cooperatively with team members and supervisors from diverse cultural backgrounds.
 02.03 Maintain appropriate personal appearance and attitude.
 02.04 Demonstrate problem solving and decision making strategies.
 02.05 Demonstrate interest, enthusiasm, integrity as well as orderly and professional behavior.
 02.06 Explain concepts of self-understanding, self-esteem, and self-image in addition to the ability to set personal goals and develop a plan of action to achieve those goals.
 02.07 Demonstrate ability to assume responsibility for decisions and actions and practice stress management techniques.
 02.08 Utilize time efficiently (i.e.: Time Management techniques).
 02.09 Show support of organization's chain of command.
 02.10 Be introduced to professional associations affiliated with the culinary industry.
 02.11 Explain nature of staff communication and use of inter-departmental/company communication.
 02.12 Explain nature of positive customer/client relations.
 02.13 Demonstrate ability to speak effectively to customers, co-workers, supervisors, and vendors, using proper grammar and terminology.
 02.14 Demonstrate effective telephone and e-mail techniques and etiquette in a business situation.
 02.15 Follow directions and communicate effectively to facilitate understanding and performance on the job.
 02.16 Compose coherent correspondence, directions, descriptions, explanations, and reports, business letters, memos, and e-mails.
 02.17 Interpret business policies to customers/clients.
 02.18 Demonstrate ability to locate, understand, and interpret information found in manuals, graphs, schedules, charts, diagrams, and Internet resources to generate a report.
 02.19 Train employees to communicate effectively (including diverse populations).
 02.20 Utilize (read, write and speak) culinary terminology, abbreviations, and acronyms.
 02.21 Demonstrate ability to deal with difficult customers and employees.
-03.0 Demoi nstrate the application of mathematics commonly used in the culinary industry.
+03.0 Demor strate the application of mathematics commonly used in the culinary industry.
 The student will be able to: 03.01 Compute addition, subtraction, multiplication, division, decimals, fractions and percentage problems.
 03.02 Apply problem-solving techniques to sales related transactions including cash, checks, debit cards, credit cards, and discounts.